Harnett County Jail Inmate Lookup

 Categories of Offenders Housed

-The Harnett County Jail houses a variety of offenders, including individuals who are:
+Harnett County Jail houses a variety of offenders, reflecting different stages of the criminal justice process.
+These include:

-• Awaiting transfer: These inmates have been sentenced and are waiting to be transferred to a state prison.
+- Transfer inmates: Individuals who have been convicted and sentenced to longer terms, but are waiting to be transferred to a state correctional facility.

 Role of Correctional Officers